mesonbuild/meson/docs/markdown/Reference-manual.md

 provided, each key/value pair is added into the `environment_object` as if `set()` method was called for each of them.

+Since *0.53.0* it has `method` ('set', 'prepend' or 'append' strings) and `separator` keyword arguments to control how initial values are added.

 ### executable()

 ``` meson